Bentleyj/BeyondPhotography/README.md

 ### Day 38

 Today I took apart the rough Peak effect I had made last time and turned it in to a contained a clean method which could be applied at different strengths over different intervals.
 This was really fun and allowed me to experiment a ton!
 I got 2 really nice effects which I've saved and a bunch more which I just took screenshots of simply by playing around with the width of the slant regions and amount of slant.
 My favorite effect is really zigzag x with really small interval width but large slant amounts!

+### Day 39

+Tackled another effect from the book today which proved beautifule as I knew it would.
+Today we did The Lincoln Transform which is a polar coordinates pixelation effect.
+To do this you first convert to polar coordinates, then do a pixelation in both radius and angle and finally convert back in to cartesian coordinates.
+Really neat effect!